 Senate: Every state is represented by two senators and every senator has an office in Washington, DC and multiple offices in the state they represent.

-- Find your state’s senators and contact information for both offices.
+- Find the senators for your state and contact information for both offices.

 - Locate members in certain committees in Senate.

 House: States are separated into numbered districts and each district is represented by one representative in the House of Representatives.
-The number of districts in a state is changed after the most recent census results.
-Similar to Senators, Representatives have an office in Washington, DC and at least one office in their home state.
+The number of districts in a state is changed based on the most recent census results.
+Like Senators, Representatives have an office in Washington, DC and at least one office in their home state.

 - Find your representative and the contact information for both offices.